Associate Degree Nursing - Access in Nursing

 Associate of Applied Science - Curriculum Code 2401

 Advanced placement for LPNs is available through the ACCESS IN NURSING program.
-An LPN who qualifies (see Enrollment Services for program application) must have completed BIOG 121, Anatomy and Physiology I, with a grade of "C" or better, and PSYH 151, Introduction to Psychology, prior to taking NURS 101, Transition to Registered Nursing I and NURS 103, Transition to Nursing II*.
+An LPN who qualifies* (see Enrollment Services for program application) must have completed pre-admission courses with a grade of "C" or better.
 The LPN must complete NURS 101 and NURS 103 with a grade of "C" or better in order to gain advanced placement.

 Upon successful completion of NURS 101, and NURS 103, the LPN will be given credit for the following Nursing courses: